DawoodMehmood/commits-breaker/README.md

           git push
 ```

-That action will automatically fetch your contribution graph and regenerate the breakout game SVGs daily.
+This action will automatically fetch your contribution graph and regenerate the breakout game SVGs daily.

 ---

 ## 2. Update Your Profile README

-In the `README.md` of your profile repo, add this snippet:
+In the `README.md` of your profile repo (`github.com/<your-username>/<your-username>`), add this snippet:

 ```html
 <picture>